EvilJordan/eth2-grafana/README.md

 ---

 I'm playing with the Prater Testnet and realized the amount of time it takes to sync the Beacon Chain is... a lot.
 The available Grafana dashboards all assume a complete and up-and-running node, so I've created a dashboard to display useful metrics while I wait for the initial sync to complete.
+The node is running Nimbus, so YMMV for other clients.

 <img width="1438" alt="Screen Shot 2021-12-31 at 2 35 47 PM" src="https://user-images.githubusercontent.com/1364262/147837339-a9d3f0bc-5019-4fd9-b6ce-eb0c5f393ac4.png">